 Lorde recorded a version of the song that appeared on the soundtrack for “The Hunger Games: Catching Fire” in 2013.
 Had Lorde not changed the pacing and arrangement of the song, it might have been too obvious and on the nose to pair with a movie about an oppressive government that forces children to fight to the death.
 Luckily, her take was not a note-for-note remake.
 She disrupted the pacing of the original, inserting starts and stops that transformed it from a danceable track to a cold meditation.
 Lorde’s restraint and quiet delivery at the beginning belied the emotion of her voice.
 It was a smart song to balance Jennifer Lawrence’s performance as the reluctant but headstrong heroine Katniss Everdeen.

 Brooklyn-based quintet Lucius’ version of “Everybody Wants To Rule The World” features strong vocals by singers Holly Laessig and Jess Wolfe over sunny synthesizers.
 The melody sounds different, and slower, but happier and funkier.
 Laessig and Wolfe have sweet, polished voices, but they never sound sugary or innocent.
-There’s a pop sensibility to their voices but also a strength and depth that evokes Neko Case’s vocal stylings.
+There’s a pop sensibility to their voices but also a strength and depth.
 The song ends with one of them repeating “nothing ever lasts for ever” while the other chimes in with “everybody.”

 The Tears For Fears version was a song you could dance to, but electronic band Bear Mountain’s version recasts “Everybody Wants To Rule The World” as a dance track.
 The song might mention walls tumbling down, but it’s a chipper and upbeat cover that would sound perfect in “Mannequin.”
 Listen to it and try not to picture Meshach Taylor running to the dancefloor to this jam.
 Just try.